IoT4CareLab/SHPIA/README.md

 It is important to run the application on your smartphone, to do this you need to connect the smartphone with Android Studio.
 Do not use the emulator.
 To run the application you need to run the server first.

-SUPPORTED SMARTPHONES: Android > 5.2
+SUPPORTED SMARTPHONES: Every smarthone with Android version > 5.2

 SUPPORTED BLE Devices: Nordic Thingy 52 ---> https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-52